StarlitPath/starlitpath.github.io/Solutions/Kinect.md

 ---
 title: Kinect
-parent: Current Solutions
+parent: Solutions
-description: Overall price: $20-$40+ | Kinect, despite its limitations can do much more than most users think on a very tight budget.
+description: Overall price: $20-$40+ | Kinect, despite its limitations, can do much more than most users think on a very tight budget.
 ---

 # Kinect